-The multicategorical special education program prepares candidates to pursue positions as P-12 special education teachers, special education coordinators, and/or private practitioners.
-Completion of the degree leads to the Illinois Type 10 LBS-1 teaching certificate.
+The multicategorical special education program prepares candidates to pursue positions as K-12 special education teachers, special education coordinators, and/or private practitioners.
+Completion of the degree leads to Illinois LBS-I teaching licensure.

 SXU's special education program is unique.
-It is a master's level program, and it is NCATE approved as well as approved by the Illinois State Board of Education (ISBE) and the Council for Exceptional Children (CEC).
+It is a master's level program, and it is NCATE-approved as well as approved by the Illinois State Board of Education (ISBE) and the Council for Exceptional Children (CEC).
 Its multicategorical approach prepares teacher candidates to work in a variety of settings with students who have disabilities that are mild, moderate or severe/profound.
-It includes basic foundations of the discipline and courses in diagnostic assessment, language, curriculum adaptations and modifications, behavior management, learning strategies and more.
+The program includes basic foundations of the discipline and courses in diagnostic assessment, language, curriculum adaptations and modifications, behavior management, learning strategies and more.

 - Program Requirements